fatihtepe/devops-roadmap/AWS/Cloud_Computing_Terminology.md

 Amazon Elastic Block Store (EBS) provides block-level storage that can be attached to Amazon EC2 instances.

 <a href="https://www.youtube.com/watch?v=YD_Lg2lzTYI">IOPS</a><br>
 IOPS stands for Input/Output Operations Per Second.
-It is a common performance measurement used to test computer storage devices like HDD or SSD etc. In other words, IOPS is a value that specifies how many reads adn writes can be made to a disk per second.<br>
+It is a common performance measurement used to test computer storage devices like HDD or SSD etc. In other words, IOPS is a value that specifies how many reads and writes can be made to a disk per second.<br>
+It is the measure of no. of I/O operations a drive, SSD or HDD, will handle per second with each block being read form or written to a RANDOM location of a the disk.<br>

 <a href="https://www.youtube.com/watch?v=YD_Lg2lzTYI"> THROUGHPUT</a><br>
 Throughput is the value that specifies how many MB of data transfer per second is allowed to a storage system.
+It is the sequential transfer rate whih an SSD or HDD will maintain continuously.<br>

 <a href="https://www.youtube.com/watch?v=_edxeLGnJpg">EBS Valume Types</a><br>
 Talking about AmazonEBS, which is another method of providing storage to your #AmazonEC2 instances, which has different benefits to that of the instance store volumes.<br>